1

 kmod is a set of tools to handle common tasks with Linux kernel modules like insert, remove, list, check properties, resolve dependencies and aliases.

 These tools are designed on top of libkmod, a library that is shipped with kmod.
-See libkmod/README for more details on this library and how to use it.
+See libkmod/README.md for more details on this library and how to use it.
 The aim is to be compatible with tools, configurations and indexes from module-init-tools project.

 Links